Denise Benoît: Life and career

-From a family of musicians, she was a daughter, grand-daughter and great-grand-daughter of musicians.
-Her mother (Léontine Benoît-Granier, died 1957) was a musician and composer who won prizes at the Paris Conservatoire, while her father Henri Benoît was a notable viola player in Paris, who was a member of the Capet Quartet in the 1920s, participating in several of their recordings during that period.
-Her brother, Jean-Christophe Benoît (born 1925) was a popular and much recorded baritone.
+From a musical family, Benoît was the daughter, grand-daughter and great-grand-daughter of musicians.
+Her mother (Léontine Benoît-Granier, 1890-1957) was a musician and composer who won prizes at the Paris Conservatoire, while her father Henri Benoît was a notable viola player in Paris, who was a member of the Capet Quartet in the 1920s, participating in several of their recordings during that period, and professor at the École Normale de Musique de Paris.
+Her brother, Jean-Christophe Benoît (1925-2019) was a popular and much recorded baritone.
 Born Denise Marie Armande Frédérique Benoît in the 15th arrondissement of Paris, Denise spent the bulk of her career there, and died in the same city while still active.

 Denise Benoît began learning the violin at the age of three from her father, later continuing with her mother.
 As a young woman, she began her professional life playing in Parisian theatre orchestras; while at the Théâtre Marigny a man looked into the pit and asked her whether she would not prefer to be playing on stage rather below it.
-Through several theatrical contacts she became the student of Jean Meyer, spent a year the Conservatoire and began her acting career in 1942.
-Her break-through came with an "unforgettable" portrayal of Natalia Stepenovna in A Marriage Proposal by Tchekhov.
+Through several theatrical contacts she became the student of the actor and director Jean Meyer, spent a year at the Conservatoire and began her acting career in 1942.
+Her break-through came with an "unforgettable" portrayal of Natalia Stepenovna in A Marriage Proposal by Chekhov.
 Her first role, in Sixième étage, was as a cleaning lady, and this debut tended to type-cast her for some time as servants, concierges and domestics.
 On screen she became restricted to being a secretary, a domestic and a waitress, and so began to refuse this type of role.